Team 45 45 League

 • Forfeited Games = Reliability Rating Reductions.
 Forfeited games reduce your RR, no matter the reason.
 Your RR affects your eligibility for future participation.
 Examples of forfeits include:

-• "no-contact" (missing the contact-or-forfeit deadline for game scheduling);
+• "no-offers" (missing the offer-or-forfeit deadline for game scheduling);

 • "no-show" (not arriving to play your game within 30 minutes of the agreed game time;